 Accessory costs and accessory cost components

 Of the 599 plants included in this study, 223 individuals produced at least one seed during the year.
-Across these individuals, 90.9% of reproductive investment went to accessory tissues (versus propagules), rising to 96.2% if propagules are dissected to include only their embryo and endosperm.
+Across these individuals, on average 91% of reproductive investment went to accessory tissues rather than to propagules, rising to 96% if only embryo and endosperm were treated as direct investment in offspring, with seed coats and dispersal structures attributed to accessory costs.
 Across species, accessory costs (versus embryo and endosperm) ranged from a low of 91.9% for Pimelea linifolia to a high of 99.8% for Hakea teretifolia (Table 2).

-Total accessory costs can be divided broadly into costs of failure (the weight of all aborted parts, included mature flowers that fail to set seed) versus costs of success (seed weight plus the total per ovule cost of required floral parts, both pre- and post-pollination).
+Total accessory costs can be divided broadly into costs of failure (the weight of all aborted parts, including mature flowers that fail to set seed) versus costs of success (seed weight plus the total per ovule cost of required floral parts, both pre- and post-pollination).
 Only the two cone-bearing species, Banksia ericifolia and Petrophile pulchella had greater investment in successful tissues than in failed tissues.
 Three species, Hakea teretifolia, Phyllota phylicoides, and Pultenaea tuberculata spent more than 90% of their reproductive investment on failed tissues (Table 2).
 For most species, these failed tissues were predominantly pre-provisioning, with aborted seeds and fruit a minor component (Table 2).
-Note that fruit that abort after pollination but before provisioning are recorded as shed flowers, such that the pre-provisioning category includes both ovules that are aborted due to lack of pollination and parental selection.
+Note that fruit that abort after pollination but before provisioning are recorded as shed flowers, such that the pre-provisioning category includes ovules that are aborted both due to lack of pollination and due to early maternal selection.

 Seedcosts are further divided into three investment pools: seed mass, mass of parts formed up to the point of pollination (on a per ovule basis), and the mass of packaging and dispersal structures (on a per ovule basis).
-The relative costs of these components shift markedly across species (Figure 3).
-Four species, Epacris microphylla, Hemigenia pupurea, Pimelea linifolia, and Pultanaea tuberculata have pre-pollination costs that are greater than 50% of total seedcosts, while 5 species have pre-pollination costs that are less than 10% of total seedcosts (Table 3).
-The proportion of energy invested in packaging and dispersal tissues ranges from a low of 0.14 (for Hemigenia pupurea) to a high of 0.98 (Banksia ericifolia) (Table 3).
+The relative costs of these components shifted markedly across species (Figure 3).
+Four species, Epacris microphylla, Hemigenia pupurea, Pimelea linifolia, and Pultanaea tuberculata had pre-pollination costs that were greater than 50% of total seedcosts, while 5 species had pre-pollination costs that were less than 10% of total seedcosts (Table 3).
+The proportion of energy invested in packaging and dispersal tissues ranged from a low of 0.14 (for Hemigenia pupurea) to a high of 0.98 (Banksia ericifolia) (Table 3).
 Importantly, the maximum any species invested in seeds was less than 25% of total energy expenditure.

 Correlations between seed size and accessory costs

-The variation in total accessory costs and in accessory cost components correlated with seed size.
-Total accessory costs per seed increased isometrically with species’ mean seed size (slope=1.236 ±0.283, pslope.test=0.0934) (Table 4, Figure 4a).
+Total accessory costs and accessory cost components correlated with seed size.
+Total accessory costs per seed increased isometrically with species’ mean seed size (slope=1.236 ±0.283, not sig diff from slope of 1 at pslope.test=0.0934) (Table 4, Figure 4a).
 The other two components of total seed costs did not scale 1:1 with seed size – required pre-pollination costs had a slope significantly < 1 (slope=0.638±0.203, pslope.test=0.0022), indicating that larger-seeded species invested relatively less in pre-pollination tissues (Figure 4c).
 In contrast, packaging and dispersal costs increased more rapidly than seed size, with a slope significantly > 1 (slope=1.420±0.371, pslope.test=0.0293) (Figure 4b).
 Both total costs of failure and the pre-pollination versus provisioning components scaled isometrically with seed size (Table 4).

 Correlations between seed size and seed set